FedeDP/libmodule/docs/src/stack.rst

 .. c:function:: stack_clear(s)

   Clears a stack object by deleting any object inside stack, and eventually freeing it too if marked with autofree.
+Note that stack dtor (if any) will be set to NULL too.

   :param s: pointer to stack_t
   :type s: :c:type:`stack_t *`